 In the fall of 2016, the Journalism & Mass Communications program became the Journalism & Media Studies program.
 The old program, which featured three emphasis areas, was streamlined to two emphases: The Public Relations and Advertising Media track became the Strategic Communications emphasis, and the Telecommunications and News-Editorial tracks merged to become the News and Multimedia Journalism emphasis.
 Please see below sections to find information for your major based on the program you are currently enrolled in.

 Journalism & Media Studies

-Applies to students accepted as a major in Spring 2016 and later.
+Applies to students enrolled as a major in Spring 2016 and later.

 Bachelor of Arts in Journalism